ShawnChenXHC/report/report-draft.md

 ### 2.1 - The Existing Infrastructure

-For the aforementioned purposes, the author now finds it necessary to provide a walkthrough of the old system.
-Two things, however, must be noted before continuing.
-First, unless special exception is noted, all subsequent code to be shown in this report comes from the file `reports.js`.
-Second, in all code shown, the appearance of the sequence of characters `/* ... */` is to denote code omitted for the purpose of keeping this report short and concise.
+For the aforementioned purposes, the author now finds it helpful to provide an overview of the old system.

 In brief, the Management Report Filters work as follows: